Tommy G. Thompson Statewide Speaker Awards

 - A one-paragraph summary of the proposed talk;

 - A one to two paragraph discussion of why the particular speaker is desired;

 - The campus as well as the department or entity (and, if known, the building and room) that will host the speaker, along with a discussion of the campus’s ability to host the speaker smoothly and safely;

 - A note indicating whether the requester, or any other entities with whom the requester is affiliated, has received funding from the Thompson Center in the past.

-Previous grants do not disqualify future grants;
+Previous funding do not disqualify future consideration;

 - A list of any other sources of funding (either granted or applied for) that would support the proposed speaker(s);